stephanieyshi/word-embeddings-bias/scoring/scoring.md

 <img src="https://www.statisticshowto.datasciencecentral.com/wp-content/uploads/2012/10/pearson.gif" />

-## NLP Task Perforamce: Word Similarity and Analogy-Solving
+## NLP Task Performance: Word Similarity and Analogy-Solving
 In Man is to Computer Programmer as Woman is to Homemaker?
 (Bolukbasi et al. 2016), an analysis of the embeddings quality is performed by using said embeddings on a word similarity task and an analogy-solving task.

 ### Word Similarity: Spearman Correlation
 Using cosine similarity, the embeddings are utilized to measure the similarity of word pairs.
 These scores are then compared with human-assigned similarity ratings using Spearman Correlation, which is a nonparametric measure of rank correlation.

 ### Analogy-Solving: Accuracy
-Again, using cosine similarity, the embeddings are utilized to solve analogies of the form a is to b as x is to y, when given a,b, and x.
-The embeddings performance is measured by ability to accurately predict the solution to the analogy (whose solution is contained in a Google dataset).
+Again, using cosine similarity, the embeddings are utilized to solve analogies of the form A is to B as X is to Y, when given A, B, and X. The embeddings performance is measured by ability to accurately predict the solution to the analogy (whose solution is contained in a Google dataset).